Tuesday evenings, 7pm to 9pm

 You are very welcome to join in our Tuesday night classes.
 This is the entry point for anyone interested in finding out more about this particular style of Buddhism.
 New topics start approximately every other month.
 Starting at the beginning of a new topic is best.
 Don’t worry about the course number.

 How to register: You can register when you arrive at class.
-Course fees are based on a suggested donation of $15 per class or a discount of $10 per class if series is paid in full on first class.
+Course fees are based on a suggested donation of $15 per class or a discount if the series is paid in full on first class.

 Your generous donation helps to keep programs like this going.
 No one turned away for lack of funds.

 Having a long-held interest in the mind's capacity for transformation, Ven.
 Gyalten Palmo left home to spend 4½ months in India with an enlightened master in the late 1970's.
 Ven.
 Palmo started studying Tibetan Buddhism 16 years ago.
 She has studied closely under Ribur Rinpoche, Choden Rinpoche, Geshe Ngawang Dakpa and Lama Zopa Rinpoche.
 She went on to complete the Foundation for the Preservation of the Mahayana Tradition's (FPMT) Basic Program coursework and retreats.
 In 2012, she was ordained by Choden Rinpoche at Sera Jey Monastic University in India.
 As an FPMT-registered teacher, she has been teaching Discovering Buddhism regularly at Tse Chen Ling Center in San Francisco since 2013.
 Ven.
 Palmo loves studying and sharing the Dharma with others.